 For underage drinking and driving charges in Raleigh and Wake County, some judges are inclined to give these offenders a prayer for judgement (PJC) if the facts allow it and they are satisfied by the mitigating factors presented.
 A PJC will save the offender from losing there license for the next year.
 This is an extraordinary result, and it can only happen in cases where the person was not noticeably impaired.
 Substance abuse treatment and community service are usually part of negotiations when a young person is afforded this result in Wake County.

-Steven Saad is a Raleigh and Wake County criminal defense attorney with years of legal experience as both a defender of the accused and a former Wake County prosecutor.
-He is passionate about representing the people of his community that are accused of crimes and have unfortunately found themselves in our criminal system.
-Steven’s primary motivation is to obtain the best possible results in his clients’ cases.
+Steven Saad, a Raleigh and Wake County criminal defense attorney, has years of legal experience as both a defender of the accused and a former Wake County prosecutor.
+He passionately defends the people of his community that have been accused of crimes and have found themselves in our criminal system.
+Steven’s primary motivation is to obtain the best possible results in each of his clients’ cases.

-During his years as a Wake County District Attorney, Steven prosecuted tens of thousands of criminal cases, giving him unparalleled insight into the criminal court process in Wake County.
-He thrives on the fact that a case can be won or lost in the smallest details, making preparation and communication with clients throughout a case critical.
+During his years as a Wake County District Attorney, Steven prosecuted tens of thousands of criminal cases.
+His experience gives him unparalleled insight into the criminal court process in Wake County.
+Knowing that a case can be won or lost in the smallest details, he views preparation and communication with clients throughout a case as critical.

-Don’t waste an opportunity to discuss your case with an experienced and effective defense attorney and former Wake County prosecutor, contact us today.
+To discuss your case with an experienced and effective defense attorney and former Wake County prosecutor, contact us today.
 We look forward to speaking with you.